THE INTERIOR OF THE van was cool, yet Trisha couldn’t stop sweating.

 “I disagree,” he said.
 “This is the perfect place and time.”
 Rick moved out of his seat, and in front of everyone else in the van, dropped to one knee before her.

 “What are you doing?”
 Trisha’s eyes darted here and there, taking in the smiling faces of the Prawns watching.

-“Don’t,” she said, though deep inside she didn’t mean it.
+“Don’t,” she said, though deep inside she knew she hadn't mean it.